lisongxu/CSCE156-Lab-DB-Install/README.md

 https://www.mysql.com/products/workbench/

-## 2. Connect to MySQL server on Linux server
+## 2. Connect to a MySQL server on a Linux server

 We connect to the MySQL server running on a Linux server of the School of Computing.

+1. Find the email about your MySQL username and password, which was sent to you about several weeks ago.

+2. Run the MySQL Workbench that you just installed

-1. Create a new MySQL connection by clicking the plus sign
+3. Create a new MySQL connection by clicking the plus sign
 <p align="center">
 <img src="images/Workbench-1.png" alt="create a new connection" width="70%"/>
 </p>

-2. Type the hostname ***`nuros.unl.edu`***, your MySQL username that you should have received in an email (e.g., my MySQL username is lxu3), and a connection name (e.g., SOC).
+4. Type the hostname ***`nuros.unl.edu`***, your MySQL username (for example, my MySQL username is lxu3), and a connection name (for example, SOC).
 We use the default port number 3306.
 Then click the "OK" button.
 <p align="center">
 <img src="images/Workbench-2.png" alt="hostname" width="70%"/>
 </p>

-3. Click to open the created MySQL connection
+5. Click to open the MySQL connection that we just created
 <p align="center">
 <img src="images/Workbench-3.png" alt="open a new connection" width="70%"/>
 </p>

-4. Type your MySQL password that you should have received in an email.
+6. Type your MySQL password
 <p align="center">
 <img src="images/Workbench-4.png" alt="password" width="70%"/>
 </p>

-5. If you see a "Connection Warning" window, select the "Continue Anyway" button
+7. If you see a "Connection Warning" window, just click the "Continue Anyway" button
 <p align="center">
 <img src="images/Workbench-5.png" alt="warning" width="70%"/>
 </p>

   But if you see a "Cannot Connect to Database Server" window, then one of the following information is wrong
-    * hostname entered at step 2 must be `nuros.unl.edu`
+    * hostname must be `nuros.unl.edu`
-    * username entered at step 2 must be the username in the email sent to you
+    * username must be the username in the email sent to you
     * password must be the password in the email sent to you
 <p align="center">
 <img src="images/Workbench-5error.png" alt="error" width="70%"/>
 </p>

-6. Then you are successfully connected to the MySQL server.
+8. Then you are successfully connected to the MySQL server.
 <p align="center">
 <img src="images/Workbench-6.png" alt="connect" width="70%"/>
 </p>